torniketoka/halyk/README.md

  npm@6.14.8

- after all this are installed clone repo and run following commands in terminal
+ after all this are installed and run following commands in terminal

  1. npm install
  2. ionic serve